-Three rather specific calorimeter systems are foreseen for the very forward region of the ILD detector [160].
-LumiCal is a high precision fine sampling silicon tungsten calorimeter primarily designed to measure electrons from Bhabha scattering, and to precisely determine the integrated luminosity [161][162].
-The LHCAL (Luminosity Hadronic CALorimeter) just outside the LumiCal extends the reach of the endcap calorimeter system down to smaller angles relative to the beam, and closes the gap between the inner edge of the ECAL endcap and the luminosity calorimeter, LumiCal.
-Below the LumiCal acceptance, where background from beamstrahlung rises sharply, BeamCal, placed further downstream from the interaction point, provides added coverage and is used to provide a fast feedback on the beam position at the interaction region.
+Three rather specific calorimeter systems are foreseen for the very forward region of the ILD detector [219].
+LumiCal is a high precision fine sampling silicon tungsten calorimeter primarily designed to measure electrons from Bhabha scattering, and to precisely determine the integrated luminosity as discussed in Sec.
+5.4.1.
+The LHCAL (Luminosity Hadronic CALorimeter) just outside the LumiCal extends the reach of the endcap calorimeter system down to smaller angles relative to the beam, and closes the gap between the inner edge of the ECAL endcap and the LumiCal.
+Below the LumiCal acceptance, where background from beamstrahlung rises sharply, BeamCal, placed further downstream from the interaction point, provides added coverage and is used to provide fast feedback on the beam position at the interaction region.
 As the systems move close to the beam-pipe, the requirements on radiation hardness and on speed become more and more challenging.
 Indeed this very forward region in ILD is the only region where radiation hardness of the systems is a key requirement.
-A picture of a prototype of the Lumical calorimeter is shown in figure 6.4(right).
+A picture of a prototype of the Lumical calorimeter is shown in Figure 6.5(right).